postcss/postcss/README.md

 ### Perfomance

 PostCSS is one of the fastest CSS parsers written in JS.
 (Only [CSSOM] is faster, and only because it is less accurate.)
-So PostCSS will parse your CSS and apply plugin transformations faster than any other CSS processor out there.
+So PostCSS will read your CSS and apply transformations faster than any other stylesheet processor out there.

 If you use Ruby Sass now, PostCSS could significantly improve your development process:
 *PostCSS processing is 40 times faster than Ruby Sass compilation.*
-And even if you use the entire [cssnext] plugin pack, PostCSS (written in JS) is still *4 times faster than [libsass]* (written on C++).
+And even if you throw in the entire [cssnext] plugin pack, PostCSS (written in JS) is still *4 times faster than [libsass]* (written on C++).

 [libsass]: https://github.com/sass/libsass